-- First-semester review approved by the student's advisory committee - · First-year review approved by the student's advisory committee - Third-semester review approved by the student's advisory committee - · Final thesis exhibition, thesis statement and thesis review approved by the student's advisory committee
+- First-semester review approved by the student's advisory committee - First-year review approved by the student's advisory committee • - · Third-semester review approved by the student's advisory committee

 First-Year Review and Advancement to Candidacy

 Reviews of the MFA student's progress are held each semester.
 All MFA students are required to organize the review meetings and present work to their advisory committee in order to remain in good standing in the program.
 The first-year review includes a formal review of any concerns or issues that have arisen over the year.
 The student's program advisor follows up on these concerns with the student.